Jennifer Westfeldt

-Jennifer Westfeldt (born February 2, 1970) is an American actress, screenwriter, director, and producer.
-She is best known for co-writing, co-producing, and starring in the 2002 indie film Kissing Jessica Stein, for which she received an Independent Spirit Award nomination for Best First Screenplay and a Golden Satellite Award for Best Actress - Comedy or Musical.
-She is also known for writing, producing, starring in, and making her directorial debut in the 2012 indie film, Friends with Kids, which was included on New York Magazine's Top Ten Movies of 2012 list, as well as NPR's Top 12 of 2012.
+Jennifer Westfeldt (born February 2, 1970) is an American actress, director, screenwriter, and producer.
+She is best known for co-writing, co-producing, and starring in the 2002 indie film Kissing Jessica Stein, for which she received an Independent Spirit Award nomination for Best First Screenplay.
+She is also known for writing, producing, starring in, and making her directorial debut in the indie film Friends with Kids (2012).